 These later became incorporated into some well-known commercial lines such as the Meidan.
 Plus ça change, plus c'est la même chose – or: the more things change, the more they are the same.

-It is estimated that there are 48 native breeds remaining in China, which fall into various groups, which can be found in Figure 1.
+It is estimated that there are 48 native breeds remaining in China, which fall into various groups.

 The TaiHu pigs have exerted a fascination over many western pig breeders because of their high fertility, excellent mothering ability, placid nature and extra teats.
 They originate from the TaiHu valley, which borders the major pig raising area of Zhejiang and Jiangsu provinces near Shanghai, also known as the Lower Changjiang River Basin.